If you are looking for a checklist about setting up a company in Brazil, click here.

 Only SAs may be publicly held.
 When they do, they are subject to the supervision of the Brazilian Securities Exchange Commission (Commissão de Valores Mobiliários , “CVM”).
 SAs may also have their shares exchanged in the over-the-counter market or listed on the Brazilian Stock Exchange (the “B3”).
 The B3 is a very sophisticated stock exchange, operating much in the same way as the large stock exchanges in developed countries.

 (iii) Partnerships in participation (sociedade em conta de participação)

 Partnerships in participation are similar to limited partnerships as they are known in most common law jurisdictions.
 Partnerships in participation are governed by the Civil Code.

 A partnership in participation is not regarded as an independent legal entity for corporate law purposes (only for tax purposes).
 In partnerships in participation there is at least one ostensible partner (sócio ostensivo) and one participating partner (sócio participante).
 Unless the partnership agreement provides otherwise, only the ostensible partner is liable for the partnership’s obligations.

 The profits from the partnership are shared with the participating partners.
 The partnership assets are treated as being held in a special account and they will be divided among the partners in accordance with the partnership agreement.

 There are no formalities for forming a limited partnership in participation.
 Unfortunately, due to its nature as a non-personified partnership the Brazilian Central Bank does not accept that foreign legal entities be partners in limited partnerships.
-However, foreign legal entities can, for instance, incorporate an EIRELI, a limitada or an SA and use it as a vehicle for being a partner in a limited partnership.
+However, foreign legal entities can, for instance, incorporate an a limitada or an SA in Brazil and use that entity as a vehicle to act as the limited partner in a Brazilian limited partnership.